matt-goldman/matt-goldman.github.io/docs/_posts/2021-04-12-interfaces.md

 While you can pass an object of type cat, dog or fish to the FeedPet method, if you had another method that requires an `ISwims`, you can *only* pass it the fish as its the only type that implements this interface.

-To summarise, interfaces define functionality, and offer a contract that this functionality is implemented.
-Methods can declare an interface as a parameter, and then the method can consime anything that implements the interface.
+To summarise, interfaces define functionality, and offer a contract that promises that this functionality is implemented.
+Methods can declare an interface as a parameter, and then the method can consume anything that implements the interface.
 This lets you write cleaner code - you don't have to have one class that does everything that every type of pet can do, and you don't have to re-implement the feed functionality for different kinds of pet.

 # Dependency Inversion